 Prerequisite: ACCT 2.
 A comprehensive study and analysis of manufacturing costs as they apply to planning, controlling, and determining unit costs, inventory valuation, and income.
 Three hours lecture.

-3 Units ACCT 180
+3 Units standards.
+A comprehensive study and analysis of the accounting cycle for a merchandising business and professional enterprises, payroll accounting, accruals and deferrals, accounting systems, error correction, and financial reporting.
+Three hours lecture.